A distribution-free mixed-integer optimization approach to hierarchical modelling of clustered and longitudinal data: Simulation studies

-Next, we investigated simulation scenarios where the cluster effects were truly sparse, since this represents a deviation from the restrictive distributional assumptions of LMEM.
-We found notable superiority of the MIO approach compared to the other methods.
-Tables \ref{Tab:beta_rec_high} shows the $\ell_2$ recovery of the $\beta$ vector, under the ``High" dimensional sparse setup.
-We can see that the LMEM and MIO approaches have better $\beta$ recovery than OLS and Ridge.
-Importantly, the MIO approach heavily outperforms LMEM in this case.
-Taken together with the observation that MIO works at least as well as LMEM in the Gaussian cluster-effects setup, we conclude that the MIO approach works across a broader range data-generation scenarios, making it a more applicable tool.
-We see similar results in ``Medium" and ``Low" settings, given in Appendix Tables \ref{tab:beta_rec_1_low} and \ref{Tab:beta_rec_1_med}.
-The MIO approach also achieves better recovery of the cluster-effects ($\gamma_k$) in most cases as well (Table \ref{Tab:gamma_rec_high}, and Appendix Tables \ref{Tab:gamma_rec_low}, \ref{Tab:gamma_rec_med}).
+Next, we investigated simulation scenarios where the cluster effects were truly sparse, since this represents a deviation from the restrictive distributional assumptions of LMM (Gaussian).
+Even in this case, OLS and LMM (Laplace) struggle to recover the underlying causal vector.
+We found notable superiority of the MIO approach compared to the other methods in recovery of the $\beta$ vector, under the ``High'' dimensional sparse setup.
+This demonstrates the efficacy of the MIO approach over a broad range data-generation scenarios, making it a very applicable tool.
+We see similar results in ``Medium'' and ``Low'' settings, given in the Supplement.
+Similar to the Gaussian case, we see that the methods perform similarly well in recovery of the cluster-effects ($\gamma_k$), with MIO performing much better at higher levels of sparsity, which is observed in the ``Low'' and ``Medium'' dimensionality cases as well, given in the Supplement.

-Finally, Appendix Table \ref{Tab:gamma_spar} shows the sparsity recovery of the $\gamma$ vector (what percentage of the estimated $\gamma_k$s was MIO able to correctly set to 0).
-By construction, LMEM does not achieve \textbf{any sparsity}, but the MIO approach works very impressively.
+In the Supplement, we have tables demonstrating the sparsity recovery of the $\gamma$ vector and the recovery of the ICC.
+The MIO approach works very impressively in sparsity recovery.
 In the fringe cases where sparsity is very high, the MIO approach tends to take a conservative sparsity estimate.
 Additionally, the sparsity recovery improves with dimensionality.
+For the ICC, as expected, LMM (Gaussian) achieves near perfect recovery, but the MIO approach is very close as well.